Be the Change

 On Oct 2nd, host a screening of the documentary film,

 “From India with Love”, followed by an interactive discussion to promote peace.

 Lead an experiential learning module on nonviolence in the classroom and promote peace.

 The event enrollment fee is $250.
 This price includes:

 - A license to host multiple film screenings of the Documentary ‘From India with Love’ at your educational institution

 - A facilitator’s guide to be used for the event to deepen the understanding and practice of nonviolence.
 This guide will also have exercise/activities that can be used in the classroom after the event to deepen the experience.

-- An educator from your institution will qualify to be selected for the Nonviolence Ambassador Certification Program to be held in Washington DC in Fall 2019.
+- An educator from your institution will qualify to be selected for the Nonviolence Ambassador Certification Program to be held in Washington DC in Summer 2020.
 This certification will empower the educator to promote PEACE within your institution

 From India With Love